-In the context of SSL digital certificate management, the inherent limitation of controls in Excel makes it easy to change information, values or dependencies without being detected.
+In the context of SSL certificate management, the inherent limitation of controls in Excel makes it easy to change information, values, or dependencies without being detected.

 This can lead to unintentional exposure of the certificates or even malicious manipulation of them.

-Fraudsters can take advantage of these vulnerabilities to compromise the security of information protected by SSL certificates, putting data integrity and confidentiality of communications at risk.
+Fraudsters can take advantage of these vulnerabilities to compromise the main pillars of information security protected by SSL certificates, putting data integrity and confidentiality of communications at risk.

 Susceptibility to trivial human errors